RDS-6s: Description

 The RDS-6s was tested on August 12, 1953 (Joe 4).
-The measured yield was 400 kilotons, 10% from fission of the Uranium-235 core, 15-20% from fusion and 70 - 75% from fission of the Uranium-238 layers.
+The measured yield was 400 kilotons, 10% from fission of the uranium-235 core, 15–20% from fusion and 70–75% from fission of the uranium-238 layers.

 After the successful test Sakharov proposed a more powerful version of the RDS-6s, code named RDS-6sD.
 Attempts to increase the yield of the RDS-6s however proved unfeasible.

-In December 1953 all research on the RDS-6t was also stopped after it was proven that thermonuclear ignition was not possible in the RDS-6t.
+In December 1953, all research on the RDS-6t was also stopped after it was proven that thermonuclear ignition was not possible in the RDS-6t.
 Both the RDS-6s and the RDS-6t were dead ends and research focused again on a two-stage thermonuclear weapon.

 A variant of the RDS-6s was developed later, code named RDS-27.
 The difference between the RDS-6s and the RDS-27 was that the RDS-27 did not use tritium.
-This improved the operational usefulness of the RDS-27, but reduced the yield from 400 kilotons to 250 kilotons.
+This improved the operational usefulness of the RDS-27 but reduced the yield from 400 kilotons to 250 kilotons.
 The RDS-27 was intended as a warhead for the R-7 ICBM.
 The RDS-27 was tested November 6, 1955 (Joe 18).

 Despite the inability of the RDS-6s to be scaled into the megaton range, the detonation was still used by Soviet diplomats as leverage.
-The Soviets claimed that they too had a hydrogen bomb, but unlike the United States' first thermonuclear weapon, theirs was deployable by air.
-The United States didn't develop a deployable version of the hydrogen bomb until 1954.
+The Soviets claimed that they too had a hydrogen bomb, but unlike the United States' first thermonuclear device, theirs was deployable by air.
+The Soviet claim did not fool the American scientists: their fallout analysis demonstrated to them that the Soviet device was similar to Teller's Alarm Clock concept.
+The United States didn't develop a deployable version of the hydrogen bomb until five months after the RDS-6s test, in 1954.

-The first Soviet test of a "true" hydrogen bomb was on November 22, 1955 under the directive of Nikolai Bulganin (influenced by Nikita Khrushchev), code-named RDS-37.
+The first Soviet test of a "true" hydrogen bomb was on November 22, 1955, under the directive of Nikolai Bulganin (influenced by Nikita Khrushchev), code-named RDS-37.
 All were at Semipalatinsk Test Site, Kazakh SSR.
 Like RDS-6, it was a "dry" weapon, using lithium-6 deuteride instead of liquid deuterium.